lukemccrae/course-planner/README.md

 Hey there!
 Thanks for checking out my project.

-I created this timer to help myself stay focused on tasks.
+I created this timer to help myself stay focused on tasks, and to store the routines that I try to repeat every day.

 To run this locally: